FindMySchool LogoFindMySchool

 Transport and access are naturally very family-specific, but for an infant school with oversubscription pressure, day-to-day logistics (drop-off, pick-up, and whether wraparound works for your commute) should be treated as part of the “fit” decision, not an afterthought.

-Competition for places.
-With around 2.05 applications per place on the latest available demand figures, admission can be the limiting factor, particularly if distance becomes decisive.
+• Competition for places.
+Admission can be the limiting factor for many families, particularly if distance becomes decisive.

 Shears Green Infant School suits families who want a structured start to reading, clear routines, and a values-led approach to behaviour and relationships.
 The school’s recent inspection evidence points to a settled culture, strong emphasis on early reading, and an active approach to improvement, alongside a few practical areas for parents to probe, particularly consistency of in-class checks and SEND adaptations.
 Best suited to families who can engage early with admissions and who value a calm, purposeful infant phase that feeds smoothly into junior education locally.